Light: Speed of light

 The speed of light in vacuum is defined to be exactly 299792458 m/s (approximately 186,282 miles per second).
-The fixed value of the speed of light in SI units results from the fact that the metre is now defined in terms of the speed of light.
+The fixed value of the speed of light in SI units results from the fact that the meter is now defined in terms of the speed of light.
 All forms of electromagnetic radiation move at exactly this same speed in vacuum.

 Different physicists have attempted to measure the speed of light throughout history.
 Galileo attempted to measure the speed of light in the seventeenth century.
 An early experiment to measure the speed of light was conducted by Ole Rømer, a Danish physicist, in 1676.
 Using a telescope, Rømer observed the motions of Jupiter and one of its moons, Io.
 Noting discrepancies in the apparent period of Io's orbit, he calculated that light takes about 22 minutes to traverse the diameter of Earth's orbit.
 However, its size was not known at that time.
 If Rømer had known the diameter of the Earth's orbit, he would have calculated a speed of 227000000 m/s.

 Another more accurate measurement of the speed of light was performed in Europe by Hippolyte Fizeau in 1849.
 Fizeau directed a beam of light at a mirror several kilometers away.
 A rotating cog wheel was placed in the path of the light beam as it traveled from the source, to the mirror and then returned to its origin.
 Fizeau found that at a certain rate of rotation, the beam would pass through one gap in the wheel on the way out and the next gap on the way back.
 Knowing the distance to the mirror, the number of teeth on the wheel and the rate of rotation, Fizeau was able to calculate the speed of light as 313000000 m/s.